Beejay625/1social/README.md

 ### 2. Configure Environment Variables

-Create a `.env.local` file in the root directory:
+Create a `.env.local` file in the root directory with the following:

 ```bash
 NEXT_PUBLIC_PROJECT_ID=your_reown_project_id_here
 ```

+Make sure to replace `your_reown_project_id_here` with your actual Reown Project ID.

 ### 3. Add your Reown AppKit Project ID (required for wallet connection)